Štramberk ears: Legend of the origin

 According to local legend, in the 13th century, during the Tatar invasion, the inhabitants from the whole area found refuge on Kotouč Mountain, where the Tatars attacked them several times.
 During the last attack, a storm broke out and flooded the pond above the Tatars' lair, which the local inhabitants took advantage of by digging a dam in the pond and thus flushing out the Tatars.

-They then found several sacks of ears in the flooded camp, which the Tartars had cut off from the slaughtered Christians.
-The so-called "Štramberk ears" are baked in Štramberk to commemorate this event.